facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/details.md

 avoid issues.
 ///

+/// tip
+If an approach like Obsidian is preferred, 10.20 adds support via the [Quotes extension](../../quotes.md) for Obsidian style, collapsible callouts.
+///

 ## Overview

 Details blocks are an alternative to using [`pymdownx.details`](../../details.md) and, in fact, aim to potentially replace